 Attendance Policy

 While attendance will not be taken, you are expected to attend each and every class.
 I expect you to arrive on time to class.
-If you miss a class it is your responsibility to catch up, get notes from your classmates, check the class blog, find out the homework, team assignments, readings, etc. .
-Class Capture will not be provided.
+If you miss a class it is your responsibility to catch up, get notes from your classmates, check the class blog, find out the homework, team assignments, readings, etc. Class Capture will not be provided.

 Appropriate Use of Technology in the Classroom